David Fincher's unrealized projects: The Reincarnation of Peter Proud

 Fincher was reported to be in negotiations to direct a second adaptation of the 1974 novel for Paramount Pictures in May 2002.
-He officially became attached to direct in November 2009 with the remake rights now under Columbia Pictures.
-Andrew Kevin Walker was attached to write the screenplay, reuniting with Fincher since Seven.
+He officially became attached to direct in November 2009, with the remake rights now under Columbia Pictures.
+Andrew Kevin Walker was attached to write the screenplay, reuniting with Fincher for the first time since Seven.
 A different remake/adaptation was announced in 2021 as the first project under a new deal between Village Roadshow Pictures and David S. Goyer's Phantom Four Films to produce feature films.
 Sean Durkin is writing and directing the film.

 Stay

 Fincher was reported to be directing David Benioff's spec-script in 2002, in a column written about Benioff.
 The film was eventually directed by Marc Forster and released in 2005.

 Lords of Dogtown

 Fincher was hired to replace musician Fred Durst on the skateboarding biopic in January 2003, but exited over budget and philosophical differences with Sony Pictures.
 Catherine Hardwicke would eventually direct the final product.